 My novel wasn't.
 Whenever I read my story, I got doubts.
 "City of Lies" didn't feel real, not like an actual novel.
 I knew it was time to let a professional in.

 I'm excited every time I email my editor again.
 Always palpitations and sweats!
 Not because I'm scared of her - she's lovely.
-I am afraid of criticism.
+But, I am afraid of criticism.

 Of course, that never happened.
 Not being overly dramatic is what makes a real professional!
 She works through my text and brings suggestions for improvement, completely neutral!
 She doesn't take it personally if I've written crap, and she is happy when I have succeeded in writing an excellent passage.
-Yes, there is also praise from the editor.
+So, yes, there is also praise from the editor.

 Treat your story to someone who knows something.
 All the work you've put into your novel deserves good editing too.

 Of course, it's not just about the expert status of your editor.
 Find someone you like.
-The reviews on my editor's site spoke of her humour and her professionalism.
+The reviews on my editor's site spoke of her humor and her professionalism.
 Those reviews made me contact her.